Flight Attendant Career Guide

 No invitation is required to attend a flight attendant group interview; however, applicants must complete an online application and should review the flight attendant job requirements prior to attending.
 Please note that group interviews are open recruitment events; not all attendees will receive an individual interview.

 Sign-in for group interviews will begin at least one hour before the event is scheduled to start.
-Keep in mind that doors will close promptly at the start of the group interview and no one will be admitted after the interview has begun.
-The length of the group interview will depend on the number of applicants and can last six hours; please plan accordingly.
+Keep in mind the doors will close promptly at the start of the group interview and no one will be admitted after the interview has begun.
+The length of the group interview will depend on the number of applicants and can last six hours or more; please plan accordingly.

 Come prepared with a copy of your resume.

 SkyWest does not provide travel or lodging for those attending a group interview, all expenses are the responsibility of the applicant.

 After successfully completing phase One and Two of Initial New Hire training, flight attendants will be guaranteed 76 flight hours per bid period as a reserve.
 The 76-flight-hour pay is guaranteed for reserve flight attendants even if they do not work a full 76 flight hours.
 A flight hour is based on block-to-block time.
 It begins when the main cabin door is closed and the aircraft brake is released, and ends upon arrival when the aircraft brake is set and the main cabin door is opened.

 Reserve flight attendants typically fly between 76 and 120 flight hours per monthly bid period depending on operational need.
 Additional hours over the 76-flight-hour guarantee are paid at the flight attendant's hourly rate based on their seniority date.